 - right ventricular hypertrophy: only develops after birth

-The right ventricular hypertrophy is a result of the VSD and right ventricular outlet obstruction, both contributing to elevated resistance to right heart emptying 6.
+The right ventricular hypertrophy is a result of the ventricular septal defect and right ventricular outlet obstruction, both contributing to elevated resistance to right heart emptying 6.

 In ~15% of cases, it is associated with a deletion on chromosome 22q11 13.